GengDavid/gengdavid.github.io/_pages/about.md

 Sun Yat-Sen university

 ## About Me
 I am a undergraduate student in [School of Data and Computer Science](http://sdcs.sysu.edu.cn/) at [Sun Yat-Sen university](http://www.sysu.edu.cn/2012/en/index.htm).
-Currently I'm working with Prof. [Xiaodan Liang](https://lemondan.github.io/).
+Currently I'm working with Prof. [Xiaodan Liang](https://lemondan.github.io/) in SYSU from May 2019.
+Before that, I've worked with Prof. [Zhuo Su](https://suzhuoi.github.io).
 My research interests lie in the field of Computer Vision and Deep Learning.
-I'm now researching on the area of Image Segmentation and AutoML for deep learning.
+I'm now researching on the area of Image Segmentation, object detection and AutoML for deep learning.
-Previously, I've worked with Prof. [Zhuo Su](https://suzhuoi.github.io) in SYSU.

 ## Research Interest
 * Computer Vision